Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Resource Utilization Problem

 \subsection{State of the Art Design}

-The design in~\cite{zhang2015optimizing} is the state of the art for FPGA acceleration of CNN convolutional layers.
-It employs loop transformations, such as loop reordering, tiling, and unrolling to reorder computations and memory accesses, increasing throughput and reducing data transfer.
+We base our analysis on the design in~\cite{zhang2015optimizing}.
+This design employs loop transformations, such as loop reordering, tiling, and unrolling to reorder computations and memory accesses, increasing throughput and reducing data transfer.
 The transformed loop is used as a template for constructing the accelerator.

-Using the methodology in~\cite{zhang2015optimizing}, the nested loops in Listing~\ref{list:nested-loop} are transformed into a new set of loops in Listing~\ref{list:tiled-loop}, illustrated as a datapath in Figure~\ref{fig:clp}.
-The $I_{buf}$, $O_{buf}$ and $W_{buf}$ arrays represent on-chip buffers for input, output and weight data, respectively.
-These buffers function as data caches to reduce off-chip memory access; copying data in or out of these arrays represents transferring data between these buffers and main memory.
-For simplicity, Listing~\ref{list:tiled-loop} does not show a required boundary check when copying data.
+Using the methodology in~\cite{zhang2015optimizing}, the nested loops in Listing~\ref{list:nested-loop} are transformed into Listing~\ref{list:tiled-loop}, illustrated as a datapath in Figure~\ref{fig:clp}.
+The $I_{buf}$, $O_{buf}$, and $W_{buf}$ arrays represent on-chip buffers for input, output, and weight data, respectively.
+Copying data in or out of these arrays corresponds to transferring data between the on-chip buffers and off-chip memory.
 Double-buffering is used to overlap data transfer with computation and requires provisioning each memory with twice the capacity.
+To simplify presentation, Listing~\ref{list:tiled-loop} omits a required boundary check when copying data.

-The loops $R$, $C$, $M$ and $N$ are tiled with factor $T_r$, $T_c$, $T_m$ and $T_n$ respectively.
-These loop tiling factors control how much data is transferred per buffer refill/write-out, and the order in which data is transferred.
-Since the inner-most two loops are unrolled (based on $T_m$ and $T_n$), loop tiling also controls how the compute modules are constructed.
+The loops $R$, $C$, $M$, and $N$ are tiled with factors $T_r$, $T_c$, $T_m$, and $T_n$, respectively.
+These loop tiling factors control how much data are transferred per buffer refill or write-out, and the order in which data are transferred.
+Because the inner-most two loops are unrolled (based on $T_m$ and $T_n$), loop tiling also controls how the compute modules are constructed.
 In particular, to implement these two unrolled loops, $T_m$ vector dot-product units are constructed, each of width $T_n$.
 An accumulation adder is added after each unit, as shown in Figure~\ref{fig:clp}.
 This yields $T_mT_n$ multipliers and adders.

 Given a resource budget (e.g.,~a number of DSP slices), one can find the optimal $T_n$ and $T_m$ for a given convolutional layer.
 In~\cite{zhang2015optimizing}, a joint optimization is performed to create a single CLP to compute \emph{all} of the convolutional layers in the CNN.
 The optimization finds the $(T_n,T_m)$ that maximize the aggregate performance of the CLP.